 Don Isaac Abarbanel blamed David greatly, accusing him of sinning in five ways: (1) by sleeping with another man’s wife … (2) by trying to get Uriah to sleep with his wife so he would think the child she would bear was his own, thereby destroying his own ancestral inheritance, besides the mixing of families this would give rise to, potentially leading to a brother marrying his own sister, which Lev 19:29 says would “fill the land with depravity”; (3) by commanding that Uriah be assigned where the battle was fiercest, so he could be killed without David’s dirtying his hands … (4) by having him killed by the Ammonites so that many other good Israelites had to die, when he could have had him killed by an Israelite in secret; (5) by taking Bathsheba into his house right afterward, as if he were still consumed with lust.

 Abarbanel’s approach is completely different from the earlier interpretations he has surveyed.
 He certainly might have enlisted Hayyun in support, since Hayyun too declined to interpret this story apologetically.
 In his comment to “I have kept in view the paths of the lawless” (Ps 17:4), Hayyun writes: “But have I kept them in view in order to follow them?
 The Decalogue says “You shall not commit adultery” and “You shall not commit murder,” but I have committed murder and adultery like a ruffian.”
 Hayyun goes on to attribute to David the transgression of causing the killing of many Israelites: “And he prayed about this in this psalm, which he devoted to praying about the transgression with Bathsheba, since he was very afraid, having commanded that Uriah be killed in battle, lest his own servants die in the battle as well, as many of them indeed did when Uriah was killed, as told in the book of Samuel [2 Sam 11:17].
 It would seem that after Uriah’s death the enemies with whom he was fighting were victorious.
 That is why David prayed about them in this psalm” (in v.
 11).
-In his commentary on a different psalm, Hayyun wrote that David deserved Gehenna for his sins: “The word tirpa’eni [Ps 30:3] is a question: “Will you heal me?” … For everyone thought I would be in Gehenna for this transgression” (comment to Ps 30:12-13).
+In his commentary on a different psalm, Hayyun wrote that David deserved Gehenna for his sins: “The word tirpa’eni [Ps 30:3] is a request: “Will you heal me?” … For everyone thought I would be in Gehenna for this transgression” (comment to Ps 30:12-13).

 In his essay “On the Sin of Moses and Aaron,” Hayyun takes a unique perspective.
 In his view, Moses and Aaron were punished by being prevented from entering the land of Israel not for the sin at the Waters of Meribah, but for other sins: